The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 Attention: all data on the selected partition will be permanently deleted!

-1. We click on the unallocated area with the right mouse button and select the option to convert the master boot record to MBR format.
+1. Right-click on the unallocated area and select the option to convert the master boot record to MBR format.

-After that, the conversion will start and the disk will start working in MBR mode.
-If for some reason this option does not work for you or the conversion menu item is unavailable, just go to the next option.
+After this, the conversion will begin and the disk will switch to MBR mode.
+If for some reason this option does not work for you or the conversion menu item is unavailable, simply move on to the next option.

 Third party software

-1. Download the Acronis Disk Director application from its official website and proceed with the installation.
-To do this, run the installation file and click "Yes".
+1. Download the Acronis Disk Director application from its official website and begin installation.
+To do this, run the installation file and click “Yes”.

-1. We are waiting for the end of unpacking the data.
+1. We are waiting for the data to be unpacked.

-1. At the next step, just click the "Next" button.
+1. At the next stage, simply click the “Next” button.

 1. We accept the software license and click on the button marked in the screenshot.